 Prof. Dr.-Ing.
 Bohumil Kasal

-Professor Kasal’s research is focused on wood structures under natural hazard loads, combination of wood and high-strength composites, and in-situ evaluation of wood structures.
-He authored over 200 papers and research reports, serves in editorial board of Journal of Materials and Structures, Wood Science Journal, Acta Facultatis Xylologiae Zvolen, chairs RILEM committee on in-situ evaluation of timber structures and actively participates in national and international professional organizations.
-Professor Kasal has lectured at universities around the world including Joseph Fourier University, Chalmers University and Universities in Graz, Vienna, Dresden, Stuttgart, Sopron, and others.
+Professor Kasal’s research is focused on wood structures under natural hazard loads, the combination of wood and high-strength composites, and the in-situ evaluation of wood structures.
+He has authored over 200 papers and research reports, serves on the editorial board of the Journal of Materials and Structures, Wood Science Journal and Acta Facultatis Xylologiae Zvolen, chaired the RILEM committee on the in-situ evaluation of timber structures, actively participates in national and international professional organizations, and he has received a number of awards.

 His research into the seismic performance of timber frames was selected by the European Union as an example of a successful international project; the National Science Foundation used Kasal’s work on historic structures in its report to the Congress of the United States, and his work addressing the wind performance of residential structures was discussed on various media outlets including CNN, CNN International, NBC and ABC.